franciscolfraga/FEUPbook/README.md

 ## Database Design and Implementation

 The database design is available in 2 pdf documents placed at the root of the repository.
-The sql script that implements the database is available at the same location.
-The sql script also partially populates the database.
+The sql script that implements the database is available at the same location (db.sql).
+This sql script also partially populates the database.

 ## Database Population

 Additional population operations are performed with a Java utility.
 The code for such utility can be found at https://github.com/mcardoso-pt/FEUPbookDB.
+After using the Java utility, some of the sql serials should be updated.
+This can be done by running the db_serial_updates.sql script.

 ## Deployment